-The investigation into this matter and notification is ongoing, and this notice may be supplemented if it is determined that a significant number of additional Maine residents will receive notice or significant new facts are learned subsequent to its submission.
-By providing this supplemental notice, Gallagher and its Clients do not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+The investigation into this matter and notification to the affected Gallagher clients and individuals is ongoing.
+This notice will be supplemented with any new significant facts learned subsequent to its submission and as the investigation identifies additional Maine residents affected.
+By providing this notice, Gallagher does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.